morethanmachines/project-harmony/specifications/block/documents/row.md

 The vineyard in which the vine rows are contained

 **block_id** `optional`
-The block in which the vine row objects are wholy contained
+The block in which the vine row objects are wholly contained

 **name** `optional`
 The descriptive name of the vine row